Regularity up to the Crack-Tip for the Mumford-Shah problem: Introduction.

+{\sl As we point out in the remark after Theorem \ref{Ambrosio} there is no loss of generality to assume that $\Gamma_u$ is a $C^{1,1/4}$ graph in $B_1\setminus B_{1/2}$.
+We will, for simplicity, make this assumption throughout the paper.}

-where $(r,\phi)$ are the standard polar coordinates of $\R^2$. \item $u(0,0)=0$. \end{enumerate} \end{definition} Let us briefly indicate the this definition is not vacuous and that solutions that are $\epsilon-$close to a crack-tip indeed do exist.
+Let us briefly indicate this definition is not vacuous and that solutions that are $\epsilon-$close to a crack-tip indeed do exist.

-It is not absolutely clear what is to be considered to be the right class of minimizers.
 In \cite{AmbExist} L. Ambrosio showed existence of minimizers in the space of special functions of bounded variation SBV, in that case the free discontinuity set $\Gamma_u$ is considered to be the singular support of the measure $\nabla u$.
-Dal Maso, Morel and Solimini \cite{DMSActa} showed existence of minimizers under the restriction that $\Gamma_u$ should consist of at most $k$ components.
+Dal Maso, Morel and Solimini \cite{DMSActa} showed existence of minimizers under the restriction that $\Gamma_u$ should consist of at most $k$ components, each consisting of the image of a Lipschitz curve.
 In \cite{DMSActa} it was also showed that the minimizer with $\Gamma_u^k$ consisting of at most $k$ components will converge to the SBV minimizer as $k\to \infty$, see \cite{DMSActa} for exact statements and details.
 For definiteness we can think of minimizers in the sense of \cite{DMSActa}.

-To see that the assumption \ref{connectedCurve} in Definition \ref{epsCloseDef} is not very restrictive we consider a minimizer constructed in \cite{DMSActa} with $\Gamma_u$ consisting of a finite number of components.
-Then if $x^0$ is at a crack-tip we may find a small ball $B_r(x^0)$ such that $\Gamma_u$ connects $\partial B_r(x^0)$ to $x^0$ and $\Gamma_u\cap B_r(x^0)$ consists of one component.
-We may then define
+To see that the assumption (\ref{connectedCurve}) in Definition \ref{epsCloseDef} is not very restrictive we consider a minimizer constructed in \cite{DMSActa} with $\Gamma_u$ consisting of a finite number of components.
+Then if $x^0$ is at a crack-tip, that is if $x_0$ is contained in exactly one of the pieces of $\Gamma_u$ and that $x_0$ is the end point of that piece.
+To be specific we may assume that $\Gamma$ is parametrized by the Lipschitz curves $\gamma_i: I_i\mapsto B_1(0)$, for $i=1,2,...,n$, where $I_i=[a_i,b_i]$ and that $x^0=\gamma_1(a_1)$ and that